folio-org/folio-sample-modules/hello-vertx/README.md

 ## What next

 As such this module is pretty useless.
-You can use it to understand what a Folio module is, and as an example, or even as a starting point, for creating your own modules.
+You can use it to understand what a FOLIO module is, and as an example, or even as a starting point, for creating your own modules.
 You may want to look at the slightly more complex module called `simple-vertx`, and maybe reread the Okapi Guide.